 - Hide the footer from specific pages

-- Remove Divi footer in certain posts
+- Remove the Divi footer in certain posts

 - Divi’s Theme Panel